When the Velvet Underground Made a Commercial Move on ‘Loaded’

 So, taking a cue from The Velvet Underground's softer tones, he dialed down the feedback, the distortion, the sex-and-drug-themed lyrics, the inscrutable lyrics and the general sense of anarchy that ran through the band's first two LPs.
 As Reed only half-jokingly said at the time, the record would be "loaded with hits."
 And indeed, Loaded was a crisp, concise work that would have sounded great on the nation's burgeoning FM radio stations.

 Or so was the plan.
-By the time the album was released in November, Reed was gone, and the record's mix became a controversial sparring point.
-Two of Loaded's best songs -- "Sweet Jane" and "Rock & Roll" -- were presented in edited versions that Reed claimed he never approved.
+By the time the album was released in November 1970, Reed was gone, and the record's mix became a controversial sparring point.
+Two of Loaded's best songs – "Sweet Jane" and "Rock & Roll" – were presented in edited versions that Reed claimed he never approved.

 None of this really mattered in the end, though.
-Loaded, like all of the Velvet Underground's albums, stalled on the charts (the highest any of them ever got was 1967's debut, The Velvet Underground & Nico, which made it to No. 171).
+Loaded, like all of the Velvet Underground's albums, stalled on the charts.
+(The highest any of them ever got was 1967's debut, The Velvet Underground & Nico, which made it to No. 171.)
 Loaded stopped short of the Top 200, settling at No. 202.
 Which is a shame, because the album, more than any of the group's other records, could have been a hit, given the chance.

-For the most part, the record sounds like nothing else in the group's brief catalog (they made one more album, 1973's Squeeze, with Yule at the helm, but nobody really talks about that one for obvious reasons).
+For the most part, the record sounds like nothing else in the group's brief catalog.
+(They made one more album, 1973's Squeeze, with Yule at the helm, but nobody really talks about that one for obvious reasons.)
 Some of that has to do with Yule, who sings lead on four of the album's 10 songs.
 But much of that has to do with the record's commercial bows.

 All these years later, Loaded sounds like the culmination of a group that most daring music fans wouldn't catch up to until much later.
-It's not a representative starting point for the band, but it is its most accessible work, an album that sounds, appropriately, as much a part of the late '60s as it does the early '70s.
+It's not a representative starting point for the band, but Loaded is their most accessible work – an album that sounds, appropriately, as much a part of the late '60s as it does the early '70s.